 Contact the medical professional you believe to be at fault.
 Try to understand what may have gone wrong during your care and discuss with your doctor whether it is something that can be corrected.
 In most cases, medical providers are prompt to perform services (sometimes for free) to fix a problem or provide an alternative solution.

 If contacting the medical professional does not supply you with any solutions to your pain and suffering, you may want to contact your state’s medical licensing board.
 Unfortunately, licensing boards cannot require the professional to repay you, but they can issue public warnings to the practitioner.
-They may also be able to provide you with guidance about your next steps filing a claim.
+They may also be able to provide you with guidance about your next steps in filing a claim.

 All personal injury lawsuits, including medical malpractice, have time deadlines, called, “statutes of limitations”.
 These deadlines dictate how long after the accident your case remains valid in court.
 Review your state laws to ensure the time period for filing your claim does not expire, leaving you without compensation.